 1. The relationship between a parent or a caregiver and a child

 How attached a child is to a caregiver and a parent can affect their reaction to separation.
-Insecure attachment may induce the feelings of anxiety.
+An insecure attachment may induce feelings of anxiety.

 2. The history of separations